d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

     return net
 ```

-Similar to ResNet, a global pooling layer and a fully-connected layer are connected at the end to produce the output.
+Similar to ResNet, a global pooling layer and a fully connected layer are connected at the end to produce the output.

 ```{.python .input}
 net.add(nn.BatchNorm(),